stakater/mto-docs/content/reference-guides/distributing-secrets-using-sealed-secret-template.md

 Bill has added support for a new label `distribute-image-pull-secret: true"` for tenant projects/namespaces, now MTO will add that label depending on the used field.

-Finally Bill creates a `TemplateGroupInstance` which will deploy the sealed secrets using the newly created project label and template.
+Finally, Bill creates a `TemplateGroupInstance` which will deploy the sealed secrets using the newly created project label and template.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1